Return to Bay Street Program (RTBS) 2023

 Eligible candidates are women in the process of entering the Canadian finance industry:

-• Must have a minimum of 3 years of finance experience or in a supporting role in the financial industry (legal, marketing, IT, risk, accounting, wealth management, etc);
+• Must have a minimum of 3 years of experience in the finance sector outside of Canada;

 • Demonstrate an interest and commitment to re-launch a career in the finance industry.